Python-World/Python_and_the_Web/Scripts/Bots/runPython_bot/README.md

 - Now add the token in the first line of `token.txt`.Run `cat > token.txt` -> Paste the token -> Press `Ctrl+D`

-- Now its time to install all dependancies.
+- To install all dependencies.
 Simply run `make requirements`

 - Activate the bot by running `make start`

-- You may now close the console window from your browser, but the bot will still continue running.
+- You may now close the Python Anywhere bash console window from your browser, but the bot will continue running.

 Your bot is now up and running, Enjoy ! 😊